J’ai trouvé la Schadenfreude!

 So, 3 dominant hypotheses – those of Jung, Adler, and Freud – were in my mind.
 (It seems that Adler has been demoted by the latter part of the 20th Century, according to Wikipedia, to 67th place as a cited psychologist.)
 Some other names were met later on, like Erich Fromm, Karl Stern, and Karen Horney.
 This writer now lives in a climate where civilization is still mired in the Freudian theories, and somebody’s – Jacques Lacan’s – never heard of in my younger years.
 The book with his picture on the cover made him out to be a laid-back type – far from the intellectualism of the others mentioned here.
 Truth, though – that’s judging a book by its cover!

-Well, at this point in my life, more than ever, I am extremely sceptical about Freud especially, and the ideas of word associations, ditto for associations with images, such as Rorschach’s.
+Well, at this point in my life, more than ever, I am extremely skeptical about Freud especially, and the ideas of word associations, ditto for associations with images, such as Rorschach’s.
 When the Mafia-don (played by Robert De Niro) in the movie said, “Analyze this!”, at least there was a gun – thus the image of a gun – suitable for Freud’s or Adler’s theories – though lacking in anything of the archetypical required for Jung.

 I propose to show my scepticism with an event caused by fatigued presence in a place of worship.
 The preacher was speaking in a language which is neither my maternal tongue, nor the one of my education.
 The audio system, though I was in front of the speakers, did not carry his voice well.
 It was way too soft, and of very low audio frequency, adding to an already soporific mood.